art

 And some part of it might turn out to have redeeming value, despite your best efforts at deliberate failure.
 After all, writing something bad can be better than writing nothing at all!

-Open book, says "sometimes you reach what's realest by making believe"
+anthimeria: Open book, says "sometimes you reach what's realest by making believe" (Books)

 [personal profile] anthimeria